smithea3/2023-pacing/2023-mat-171-sstg1-pacing.md

 # May 9th
 - All grades are due by 3 p.m.
-</br></br>
+<br></br>

-_<div align="center">Calendar dates are subject to change.
-Changes to the dates in this calendar as well as Quiz/Lab assignments and their due dates will be announced weekly in the LMS.</div>_
+_*Calendar dates are subject to change.
+Changes to the dates in this calendar as well as Quiz/Lab assignments and their due dates will be announced weekly in the LMS.